6.4.4 Oracle HFM - Mapping Data Points to HFM

 The Entity, Year, Period and Value members will be automatically defaulted to the member determined by the Mapping Data panel and are derived from the mapping of the data object’s entity, period and unit properties.

-The value in parenthesis such as “(12345678)” in the example below is the currently resolved member determined by the document entity and its value in the mapping table for its particular connection. “(-)” would suggest that no record in the mapping table exists for the particular document entity and would result in an error.
+The value in parenthesis such as “(123456 -> 123456)” in the example below is the currently resolved member determined by the document entity and its value in the mapping table for its particular connection.
+It results in an error because this member does not exist in the hierarchy.

 These default members can be overwritten with an explicit member as in the example below: